2024 Program

 6-7 PM

-Live performance of Lass that Has Gone by Laura Conway and Fragrant Blossom
+Live performance of Lass that Has Gone by Laura Conway and Fragrant Blossom7:30-8 PM

 Conversation with artists Dana Berman Duff, Kate Trumbull-LaValle, Alex Juhasz, Laura Conway, Noah Teachey, Neelansh Mittra and Yasmine Mahjoubi.